Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 - Use Avonex vials right away after mixing.
 It may be used for up to 6 hours after mixing if stored in the refrigerator between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.

-- Avonex vials is for injection into a muscle.
+- Avonex vials are for injection into a muscle.
 Use the proper technique taught to you by your doctor.

 - Do not inject Avonex vials into an area where the skin is irritated, reddened, bruised, infected, or scarred.